TanStack/router/docs/api/core.md

 **Required: true**

-The foundation of React Location 🚀.
+The foundation of TanStack Router 🚀.
 An instance of the `ReactLocation` class is required and must be provided to your application via the `Router` component.

 ```tsx
 export type ReactLocationOptions<TGenerics> = {